Article written by Joshua Elliott

 The reason a regular squat is more comfortable than a pause squat is that regular squats utilize the stretch-shortening cycle in the muscles of the leg.
 During the lowering, or eccentric phase, potential energy is stored in the muscles responsible for lowering you slowly into the squat which is then used when the athlete “bounces” out of the hole.
 With “touch n’ go” deadlifts, this same effect is utilized to a lesser effect.
 This makes the second rep and the reps following easier, where if you were to take a full reset or cluster it would make each rep difficult.
 Cluster rest periods end up causing the next rep to be slower and harder.
 This is more specific to powerlifting – because you only do one rep on the platform.

 The bench press responds to clusters in a similar way to the deadlift, where the first rep completed after a rest period is slower, and some say it feels more difficult.
 However, peak speeds and power output are maintained longer and perform better than straight sets provided you can overcome the psychological feeling of the slow rep after your rest period.

-Joshua Elliott is a Strength and Conditioning Coach who specializes in power training and powerlifting.
+About the author: Joshua Elliott is a Strength and Conditioning Coach who specializes in power training and powerlifting.
 To see more exercise science research, go follow @wolffslawfitness.